 - Turn off the sink faucet while shaving or brushing your teeth.

-- Load the dishwasher and the clothes washer to capacity.
+- Load the clothes washer to capacity.
 Also use them during non-peak hours.

-- Low-flow dishwashers and clothes washers are available on the market.
+- Low-flow clothes washers are available on the market.

 - Use less water when cooking by keeping lids on pans.